kesler20/dashboard_builder/README.md

 - add new tools
 - add all the plots which plotly is capable of handling
 - rename things
+- there is no way to remove the tools once they have been selected
+- the tools are not saved

 ```javascript
 plotly.addPlotTitle(currentFile);